 With respect to explanations for gear shifting and catabolic switching, we may distinguish between the mechanistic and the teleological explanations.
 In terms of the former (Daran-lapujade et al., 2007) showed that metabolic regulation often plays an important role, in addition to some gene expression regulation taking place resulting in metabolic rewiring.
-Through such rewiring tumor cells may switch to glutamine catabolism for instance (Damiani et al., 2017)(Damiani et al., 2019).
+Through such rewiring tumor cells may switch to glutamine catabolism for instance (Damiani et al., 2017; Damiani et al., 2019).
 The mechanism behind mixed acid fermentation involves changes in the concentrations of both fructose 1,6 bisphosphate and lactate dehydrogenase (Thomas et al., 1979), i.e. again both metabolic and gene expression regulation.
 Metabolic regulation as the basis for gear shifting could be advantageous because it is fast.
 This could be useful for S. solfataricus in hot springs where it may be subject to strong variations in temperature and oxygen tension over short periods of time.
 Adaptation to steady extreme conditions is understood for various organisms, but adaptation to rapid variability in conditions is another matter.
 The present paper may constitute an entry point.